What Is a Critical Control Point (CCP)? A Guide for Food Producers

 7 steps of the haacp program infographicThe Hazard Analysis Critical Control Point (HACCP) system is a detailed, science-based framework crafted to identify, evaluate and control food safety hazards throughout every stage of food production.
 The steps and principles of HACCP include:

-1. The first HACCP process step starts with an in-depth hazard analysis to identify all physical, biological or chemical hazards and their level of severity and likelihood.
+1. HACCP begins with identifying and assessing hazards and their level of severity and likelihood.

-2. CCPs are identified for each specific step in which interventions can effectively prevent or mitigate hazards to maintain safety.
+2. Identify CCPs for each specific step in which interventions can effectively prevent or mitigate hazards to maintain safety.

-3. For each CCP, critical limits like temperature and pH thresholds are created to establish consistent standards.
+3. For each CCP, create critical limits like temperature and pH thresholds to establish consistent standards.

-4. Monitoring procedures are then established to strategically and systematically monitor adherence to these limits.
+4. Establish monitoring procedures to strategically and systematically monitor adherence to these limits.

 5. The subsequent step involves creating detailed corrective actions that give specifics on how to respond whenever a deviation occurs.